 Florida Gov. Rick Scott vetoed a budget measure that would have provided $1 million to Okaloosa County School District for purchasing 10 new school buses to alleviate traffic congestion near a local U.S. Air Force base.

-Ted Corcoran, president and CEO of the Greater Fort Walton Beach Chamber of Commerce, said the school buses servicing Florosa Elementary students were specifically meant to reduce traffic on a stretch of U.S. Highway 98, the main thoroughfare to the school that also passes by Hurlburt Field.
+Ted Corcoran, president and CEO of the Greater Fort Walton Beach Chamber of Commerce, said the school buses that service Florosa Elementary students were specifically meant to reduce traffic on a stretch of U.S. Highway 98, which is the main thoroughfare to the school that also passes by Hurlburt Field.

 The area’s traffic congestion was a “military readiness issue” that the 10 additional buses would have resolved, added Tracy Dewar, deputy wing commander at Hurlburt AFB.

 Line item 115 A, which began as House Bill 3031 introduced last November by Rep. Mel Ponder, allotted the funds to purchase the dedicated school buses.
 Gov. Scott said on March 16 that he vetoed the bill, because funding for new school buses was already available through the Florida Education Finance Program.
 “School districts have the local flexibility to support such initiatives based upon their priorities,” he said.